-- 3.5.1 Sound must be muted at all times unless permission is obtained from the teacher for instructional purposes. - 3.5.2 All app notifications must be turned off while at school. - 3.5.3 Appropriate music is allowed on the iPad.
-Ear buds/headphones may be used in the classroom based upon individual teacher approval.
-During passing periods, students may not use ear buds/headphones.
-Students will be responsible for obtaining their own ear buds.
-The ear buds can be purchased very inexpensively at Wal-Mart, Target, etc.
+- 3.5.1 Sound must be muted at all times unless permission is obtained from the teacher for instructional purposes. - 3.5.2 All notifications must be turned off while at school. - 3.5.3 Earbuds/headphones may be used in the classroom based upon individual teacher approval.
+During passing periods, students may not use earbuds/headphones.
+Students will be responsible for obtaining their own earbuds.
+The earbuds can be purchased very inexpensively at Wal-Mart, Target, etc.